jakeqaverch/Engagement-Survey/README.md

 | Services                |62.22|64.44|60.00|95.55|77.77|100|81.11|63.33|96.66|80.00|71.11|52.22|58.88|67.77|36.66|94.44|25.55|41.11|28.88|28.88
 | Support                 |57.29|64.58|61.45|94.79|80.20|100|76.04|68.75|90.62|72.91|73.95|54.16|50.00|63.54|34.37|94.79|27.08|34.37|20.83|30.20
 | Training                |55.55|73.61|66.66|95.83|80.55|100|88.88|61.11|94.44|75.00|65.27|55.55|52.77|70.83|36.11|93.05|36.11|29.16|22.22|33.33
+- There is significant differences between employees based on Department for many questions.
+These should be examined further.

 ### "On a Scale of 1-10 how likely is it that you would recommend DataSkillUp as a place to work?"
 | Level               | Count | Mean | Std |